 What is flexibility?

 A W2 role with a structured set of time or location-based modifications.
-We have standardized those modifications into 6 types of flexibility in our framework known as the Flexiverse.
+We have standardized those modifications into 6 types of flexibility.
 The flex types below are meant to be used in combination—the average employee needs access to 2.5 types of flexibility.

 DeskPlus employees are based out of a company office, but can work at a location of their choosing for some portion of their time.
 Utilizing location variety can enhance productivity, reduce the burden of a long commute, increase creativity, and/or meet other needs.

 Employees reorder their working hours to create an unconventional schedule that optimizes productivity and performance.
 An employee could use TimeShift to shift their workday an hour to avoid a long commute, to break their day into sprints, or in a formalized condensed work week program.

 PartTime employees work on a reduced hours schedule.
 PartTime does not mean an individual is no longer in an advancement track role—employees utilizing PartTime have the experience and skills to meet their objectives on a reduced hours schedule.

 TravelLite employees have minimal to no travel, with a maximum of 10% travel annually (2-4 days per month or its annual equivalent).
 TravelLite employees can reduce travel requirements by utilizing virtual meetings.